Pejomi/AI-exam/README.md

 ![data](images/data.png)

 ## Conclusion
-In this project we have investigated the use of AI to predict the likelihood of a car accident given certain conditions.
-We have trained a machine learning model to predict the likelihood of a car accident based on the input features.
+In this project we have investigated the use of AI to predict the severity of a potential car accident at any given time, given certain conditions.
+We have trained, as well as compared, machine learning models in regards to this.

-We have also used AI to simulate car accidents and train autonomous cars.
-We have created a simulation environment that can be used to train autonomous cars to avoid accidents.
+We have also used AI to simulate and train autonomous cars.
+We have created a simulation environment that can be used to train autonomous cars to avoid accidents, and react according to the environment.

-Finally, we have used AI to provide a chatbot that can answer questions about car accidents.
-The chatbot is a simple question-answering system that can answer questions about traffic, car accidents and road safety.
+Finally, we have used AI to develop a chatbot in terms of a simple question-answering system that can answer questions about traffic, car accidents and road safety.

 ## Future work
 In the future, we would like to improve the accuracy of the machine learning model and the chatbot.
 We would also like to add more features to the simulation environment, such as the ability to simulate different types of accidents and road conditions.